JohannesSeikowsky/gutenberg_updates/README.md

-## How It Works
+## What It Does
-The system runs monthly to process all books added to Project Gutenberg since the last run.
-Specifically we're generating a summary for each book, assigning it to the appropriate "Main Categories", compute a readiblity score and attempt to find wikipedia links (for both the books themselves and their authors).
+The system runs once a month to process all books that have been published on Project Gutenberg since the last run (usually that means processing about 200 new books).
+For each of these new books we do 5 things: generate a summary using ChatGPT, assign the book to the appropriate "Main Categories" also using ChatGPT, calculate a readability score (Flesch–Kincaid readability test) try to find wikipedia links for the book and also try to find wikipedia links for the author(s).

 ## Architecture
-- `main.py` orchestrates the five-step pipeline for each book.
-Each of the five steps has its relevant code in one specific file:
+- `main.py` is the main script that orchestrates the five-step pipeline for each book.
+It's very simple and straightforward.
+There's a separate file for each of the five steps: `summaries.py`, `categories.py`, `readability.py`, `wiki_for_books.py`, `wiki_for_authors.py`

-- `summaries.py` — Generates 2-paragraph summaries using ChatGPT5.
-For small books, the entire book is fed in.
-For large books, roughly the first 30 pages or so are fed in.
-The prompting differs between the two cases.
-- `readability.py` — Calculates Flesch reading ease scores
-- `categories.py` — Assigns books to predefined categories using GPT structured output
-- `wiki_for_books.py` — Finds Wikipedia links via Google search + GPT verification
-- `wiki_for_authors.py` — Locates author Wikipedia pages using Perplexity

-note - Perplexity is only used for wiki_for_authors and not for wiki_for_books, because I only had the idea that this could be done after wiki_for_books was already implemented.
+To make the code easier to understand I added a comment at the very top of each of these files describing their logic in general terms.
+I recommend reading those comments before trying to understand the code itself.

-**Results:** The results are saved in the results/ directory in a file named after the current month.
-They are saved as sql-queries (as requested by Greg).
-If desired process_sql_ressults.py can be used to parse the actual results out of their sql queries.
+**Results:** Results are saved in the `results/` directory in a file named after the current month.
+They are saved as sql-queries as requested by Greg.
+The idea was that these sql quries could then be directly run to put the results into the database and thereby online.
+Eric asked to get the results in their original format instead (i.e. not within sql), so I added `process_sql_results.py` which parses the original results out of the sql statemetns and saves them in the "processed_results" directory.

+**Errors:** Errors are saved in the `errors/` directory in a file named after the current month.

 **State & Data:**
 - `latest_id.txt` — Tracks last processed book ID
-- `categories.txt` — Master list of 72 category IDs
+- `categories.txt` — Master list of the 72 Main categories and their ids
-- `done_authors.txt` — author_ids of those authors that already have a wikipedia link on Gutenberg (avoiding duplicate processing)
+- `done_authors.txt` — author_ids of those authors that already have a Wikipedia link on Gutenberg (avoiding duplication)
-- `results/` — Monthly SQL output files
-- `errors/` — Monthly error logs

-**Setup:** Add API keys (OpenAI, Serper, Perplexity) to `.env`, then `pip install -r requirements.txt`
+**Setup:** Add API keys (OpenAI, Serper, Perplexity) to `.env`, then `pip install -r requirements.txt`.

-**Run:** `python main.py` processes books from the last saved ID to the latest available, saving SQL to `results/` and errors to `errors/`
+**Run:** `python main.py` processes books from the last saved ID to the latest available, saving SQL to `results/` and errors to `errors/` as said. latest_id.txt gets incremented with every processed book.

-**Code Quality:** This code has been written in my limited free time and with the expectation that only I would work on it.
-As a consequence large parts of it are unedited/unrefined.
-But it works.
-Eric asked me to share the code anyway.
+**Code Quality:** The code has been written in my limited free time and without the expectation that it would ever be shared with anyone.
+It's thus largely unedited and unrefined.
+I've done some basic clean-up of some parts of it, but not all.